📄 Print pdf

 Electric Field Due to Point Charges

-We previously found that the magnitude of the electric field for a point charge is given by the relation \[\vec E=\frac {\vec F_e}{q}=\frac {K.Q}{r^2}\] Each point charge generates an electric field around it
+We previously found that the magnitude of the electric field for a point charge is given by the relation \[\vec E=\frac {\vec F_e}{q}=\frac {K.Q}{r^2}\]

 If we have more than one charge, each charge generates a field with magnitude and direction